3 Ways to Prep for Your High-Reliability Class 3 Electronics Project

 Have questions about our design, assembly, or testing capabilities?
 Check out our free downloadable guide below:

-These electronics are usually the highest of quality, and many OEM products that could pass as Class 2 opt for the IPC Class 3 standard because the benefits of higher-quality electronics outweigh the cost of additional testing and inspection.
+These electronics are usually the highest quality, and many OEM products that could pass as Class 2 opt for the IPC Class 3 standard because the benefits of higher-quality electronics outweigh the cost of additional testing and inspection.

 Remember, the IPC PCB classes reflect the level of quality of each printed circuit board type, so in some cases, it's crucial to make sure your manufacturer is qualified to work with you.